Azathothas/Static-Binaries/tailscale/README.md

 change in the future.

 SUBCOMMANDS
-  up         Connect to Tailscale, logging in if needed down       Disconnect from Tailscale set        Change specified preferences login      Log in to a Tailscale account logout     Disconnect from Tailscale and expire current node key switch     Switches to a different Tailscale account configure  [ALPHA] Configure the host to enable more Tailscale features netcheck   Print an analysis of local network conditions ip         Show Tailscale IP addresses status     Show state of tailscaled and its connections ping       Ping a host at the Tailscale layer, see how it routed nc         Connect to a port on a host, connected to stdin/stdout ssh        SSH to a Tailscale machine funnel     Serve content and local servers on the internet serve      Serve content and local servers on your tailnet version    Print Tailscale version web        Run a web server for controlling Tailscale file       Send or receive files bugreport  Print a shareable identifier to help diagnose issues cert       Get TLS certs lock       Manage tailnet lock licenses   Get open source license information exit-node  Show machines on your tailnet configured as exit nodes update     Update Tailscale to the latest/different version whois      Show the machine and user associated with a Tailscale IP (v4 or v6) drive      Share a directory with your tailnet
+  up          Connect to Tailscale, logging in if needed down        Disconnect from Tailscale set         Change specified preferences login       Log in to a Tailscale account logout      Disconnect from Tailscale and expire current node key switch      Switches to a different Tailscale account configure   [ALPHA] Configure the host to enable more Tailscale features netcheck    Print an analysis of local network conditions ip          Show Tailscale IP addresses status      Show state of tailscaled and its connections ping        Ping a host at the Tailscale layer, see how it routed nc          Connect to a port on a host, connected to stdin/stdout ssh         SSH to a Tailscale machine funnel      Serve content and local servers on the internet serve       Serve content and local servers on your tailnet version     Print Tailscale version web         Run a web server for controlling Tailscale file        Send or receive files bugreport   Print a shareable identifier to help diagnose issues cert        Get TLS certs lock        Manage tailnet lock licenses    Get open source license information exit-node   Show machines on your tailnet configured as exit nodes update      Update Tailscale to the latest/different version whois       Show the machine and user associated with a Tailscale IP (v4 or v6) drive       Share a directory with your tailnet completion  Shell tab-completion scripts

 FLAGS
-  --socket string
+  --socket value
     	path to tailscaled socket (default /var/run/tailscale/tailscaled.sock)

 $ ./tailscale/tailscaled_amd_x86_64_Linux -version
-1.64.0
+1.66.0
-  tailscale commit: 7e9bebdb2470dfbb6e08a3f12a289a7d88128dfb
+  tailscale commit: 2b2f4268ad16fb3330ef3dea8e4df92443ade52e
-  other commit: f314c5be5350431460b89f703275de6b89a30460
+  other commit: 4c86ccb9d46a4f0782acb35d8302520dc8ad5c58
-  go version: go1.22.2
+  go version: go1.22.3

 Usage of ./tailscale/tailscaled_amd_x86_64_Linux:
   -bird-socket string